Short-bus/pilomar/gerber/readme.txt

-Each folder in the gerber directory is a complete GerberFile for a single PCB.
+Each folder in the gerber directory is a complete Gerber file set for a single PCB design.

 To send the Gerber files for manufacturing you should select the PCB version you want and ZIP all the files in that folder.
 Eg: